-Alysha Blomker and Ezinma Herler investigated the role of mycorrhiza fungi in soil, in order to make soil more resistant to stress factors such as drought.
-With their research and advice, they have won this year's competition and will go to the United States in October 2019 to participate in the Global Youth Institute in Des Moines.
+High school students Alysha Blomker and Ezinma Herler investigated the role of mycorrhiza fungi in soil, in order to make soil more resistant to stress factors such as drought.
+With their research and advice, they have won this year's competition and will participate in the Global Youth Institute of the World Food Prize Foundation in Des Moines in October 2019.

 Alysha and Ezinma see great advantages in spreading these fungi widely among farmers in order to contribute to a more sustainable and productive agriculture.